Response Resources for Leaders

 - Avoid using examples from your own life and keep the focus on those currently suffering.

 During a crisis, a leader may become a symbol of order.
 Leaders can strengthen a community during a crisis.
-They can:

 - Draw upon cultural and community values to bring people together.